 Benefits and Considerations (Consolidated)

-The Consolidated Schedule offers one comprehensive tool, for an agency to use, for a task requiring the expertise of more than one service Schedule.
+The Consolidated Schedule offers one comprehensive tool to use on a task requiring the expertise of more than one service Schedule.
 Management of the Consolidated Schedule is simplified to one contract, reducing the number of reports, contract numbers, etc involved in the process.

 Marketing is streamlined into the support of one contract number.